sdeadlocker/Model-monitoring-using-Evidently-AI/README.md

 This Python script detects the presence of new classes in the target variable of a current dataset compared to a reference dataset (e.g., training data) for classification problems.
 It generates reports highlighting newly detected classes and stores the results along with metadata in both JSON and Excel formats.

+### 3. `stat_metrics.py`
+This script generates sample data with binary target labels and predicted probabilities, then computes various performance metrics including accuracy, F1 score, AUC, PSI, and K-S statistic.
+It saves the input data, output predictions, and metrics to CSV files.
+Additionally, it visualizes the Probability Stability Index (PSI) distribution for comparing expected and actual values

 ## Features
 - **Metadata Generation**: Captures event metadata such as the timestamp, record count, source system, user, and model version.